lefinnok/WinCon/WinCon_docs/docs/Screen.md

 `Screen` objects are the main object this library uses for managing and displying `Float` objects, which are objects that is in similar sort as Widgets in other graphical designing libraries/languages.

+This class also contains the `keyboard listener` and determines the function for keyboard inputs.

 ##--Arguments--

 |  | base | cursor | setScreen | fps | functions | arguments | columns | rows | fullscreen | scrollSensitivity |